Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Framework

-In the component $\mathcal{H}^{odd}(2,2)$, those loci are proper and Theorem A states that those are the only rank 1 invariant orbifolds.
+When $\kappa = (2,2)^{odd}$ the loci $\Omega E_D(\kappa)$ are rel-invariant and Theorem A states that any nonarithmetic rank 1 and rel-invariant affine invariant orbifold is of that form.
 Finally, note that $\Omega E_D(3,1)$ is empty.
-Indeed if $(X,\omega)$ is Prym form in $\mathcal{H}(3,1)$ corresponding to a involution $\tau$, then $\omega^2$ is invariant by $\tau$ and thus descends to a quadratic form on the torus whose singularities counted with multiplicity do not add up to $0$, as they should according to Riemann-Roch theorem.
+Indeed if $q= (X,\omega)$ is Prym form in $\mathcal{H}(3,1)$ corresponding to a involution $\lambda$, then $\omega^2$ is invariant by $\lambda$ and thus descends to a quadratic form on the torus whose singularities counted with multiplicity do not add up to $0$, as they should according to Riemann-Roch.